IvaylooTs/StarTracker/README.md

 **Current status:**
 - check for errors in writing
-- validate
+- need validate
-- check for missing subjects
+- may be missing subjects
 ---

 ## Problem